obidam/ds2-2020/README.md

 - Guillaume Maze - Guillaume.Maze@ifremer.fr
 - Carlos Granero Belinchon - carlos.granero-belinchon@imt-atlantique.fr

-This repo is a place holder for the class practice/tuto session and for projects developed by students.
+This repo is a place holder for the class practice session and for projects developed by students.

 ## Content